dgraham6/Taxi-EDA/README.md

 By observing the distribution, we first notice that our predicted quickest route duration graph contains smaller values as expected, and a significant number of recored trips have durations close to 0 seconds in our dataset.
 While very short taxi trips are possible, these are likely due to human errors, such as prematurely stopping and restarting trips.
 Apart from this anomaly, the distribution appears to be fairly symmetric and roughly normal, centered around 600 seconds (or 10 minutes).
 As the duration increases, there are a few scattered outliers, but the majority of the data fits within a consistent range.

+We can also analyze an important relationship between the amount of steps (directions like turn left) and trip duration.

+<iframe
+  src="hexa.jpeg"
+  width="800"
+  height="420"
+  frameborder="0"
+></iframe>

 ### Average Trip Duration by Day of the Week

 Using the timestamp data and pandas' datetime features, we created a new column, `Day of the Week`, to categorize trips by the day they occurred.
 We then calculated the average trip duration (in minutes) for each day of the week.